BMW-InnovationLab/BMW-HemiStereo-API/README.md

 This is a repository for an object detection inference API using the Hemistereo NX 180 X camera.

-It allows you to label an object based on the training of a model from the deeplearning06.muc:4344/ server.
+It allows you to label an object based on the training of a model from a server.
 Also, it allows you to calculate the distance of the object from the camera, as well as its dimensions: depth, width and height.

-*Note that to use the deeplearning server, you have to be connected to the BMW Network.*

 ## Prerequisites